-6.4.2 Location of the start button
+6.4.2 Location of the local start/stop button

 There is some evidence that risk is greater during startup.
-Therefore, the local start button, if provided, should be at least 15 ft (4.6 m) from the pump and not be in an area directly behind the motor or directly perpendicular to the housing.
-If this cannot be done, a barrier should be provided behind which personnel can stand when the start button is used.
+Therefore, the local start/stop button, if provided, should be at least 15 ft (4.6 m) from the pump and not be in an area directly behind the motor or directly perpendicular to the housing.
+If this cannot be done, a barrier should be provided behind which personnel can stand when the start/stop button is used.